-Notes: 1.
-The principal businesses of each group company are shown in the "Principal contents of business" column because the Group has a single segment.

-- 2. This company files its Annual Securities Report. - 3.
+- Notes: 1.
+The principal businesses of each group company are shown in the "Principal contents of business" column because the Group has a single segment. - 2.
+This company files its Annual Securities Report. - 3.
 These companies are classified as "Specified Subsidiaries" under the Financial Instruments and Exchange Act of Japan. - 4.
-The figures in brackets in the "Ratio of voting rights holding" column are indirect holding ratio included in the figures outside the brackets. - 5.
+The figures in brackets in the "Ratio of voting rights holding" column are the indirect holding ratio included in the figures outside the brackets. - 5.
+This company executed an absorption-type merger of Takara Bio Europe AB with Takara Bio Europe S.A.S. as the surviving company, in December 2022. - 6.
 The percentage of net sales (excluding internal sales between consolidated companies) exceeds 10% of consolidated net sales.